Again Kasargod Khader Bhai

-Again Kasargod Khader Bhai is a 2010 Indian Malayalam-language film directed by Thulasidas, starring Jagadish, Ashokan, Baiju, Innocent, Radha Varma and Gautham Krishn.
+Again Kasargod Khader Bhai is a 2010 Indian Malayalam-language film directed by Thulasidas, starring Jagadish, Ashokan, Baiju, Innocent and Gautham Krishn.
 The film is a sequel to the films Mimics Parade (1991) and Kasargod Khader Bhai (1992).

 Plot

 The artists of Kaladarshana, led by Unni reunites to celebrate the sixtieth birthday of founder Fr.
 Tharakkandam.
 There they get an invitation to perform a Mimics programme at Viyyoor central jail.
 Kasargod Khader Bhai's son Kasim Bhai is currently in the same jail and he has vengeance on Kaladarshana troop who were behind his arrest.
 He attacks them during the programme.
 The next day Kasim Bhai is found murdered.
 The suspicion falls on the Kaladarshana team.
 The unfolding of the murder mystery forms the rest of the story.